 FIV Cat Rescue is working directly with FIV researchers to create programs to inform vets, shelters, rescues and the general public that a single test proves nothing.
 Testing FIV positive (FIV ) should not be a death sentence.
 With proper care -- the same care you give to Non-FIV cats -- cats labeled FIV can and do live long, healthy, happy lives.

 I'll report the latest facts about FIV and what FIV Cat Rescue is doing to save these cats.

 FIV does not affect a cat's lifespan or quality of life, and FIV cats can coexist with non-FIV cats without transmitting the virus.

-Although we've taken in the FIV+ cats in the past to save them from immediate death, we do not operate a shelter.
+Although we've taken in the FIV cats in the past to save them from immediate death, we do not operate a shelter.
 As a shelter, we could only save a few dozen cats.
-Through our educational out-reach program, we hope to save thousands.
+Through our educational out-reach program, we're able to save thousands.
 We also help rescuers find homes for FIV cats.

 Logo: Yang, one of our rescued FIV cats

 In 2006, my husband and I had been fostering cats and kittens for 6 years for the local Humane Society.
 Early that year, we fostered a litter of 4 bottle-feeders, whose mother had abandoned them.
 As was customary, when the kittens weighed 2 pounds, we took them in to be spayed/neutered.

 A few hours later, we received a call that would change our lives.
 The shelter informed us that the kittens had tested positive for FIV antibodies, so they were euthanized.
 They were dead.
 Gone.